Why Do Breasts Mesmerize?

 But not all female primates have genital swellings that visually announce their ovulatory status.
-Primatologist Meredith Small reports that only fifty-four of the seventy-eight species surveyed "experience easily seen morphological changes during cycles," and that half of these showed "only slight pinkness."
+Primatologist Meredith Small reports that only 54 out of 78 species surveyed "experience easily seen morphological changes during cycles," and that half of these showed "only slight pinkness."

 Once again, our two closest primate cousins stand out from the pack in terms of their decidedly indiscreet sexuality, being the only primates with such extravagant, brightly colored sexual swellings.
 The female chimp's red-light district comes and goes, reflecting the waxing and waning of her fertility, but as Small confirms, the bonobo's "swellings never change much, so that bonobo females always give a signal of fertility—much as humans do."